rozinnaufal/rozinnaufal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Mobile Develompment in Bangkit Academy
-- 🎓 I’m currently studying in Bengkulu University majoring in Electrical Engineering also as a Mobile Develompment Path Student in Bangkit Academy 2022
+- 🎓 I’m currently studying in Bengkulu University majoring in Electrical Engineering
 - ⚡ Fun fact: I Love Cat ❤️

 <h3>🛠 Tech Stack</h3>